 3. May 1996–June 1997, Squadron Section Commander and Executive Officer, 66th Rescue Squadron, Nellis AFB, Nev.

 4. June 1997–September 2000, Assistant Professor of Aerospace Studies, University of Southern California, Los Angeles, Calif.

 5. September 2000–June 2003, Commander, Headquarters Squadron; and Chief, Personnel Programs Division, Headquarters Air Force Weather Agency, Offutt AFB, Neb.

 6. July 2003–July 2004, Chief, Organization Section, Headquarters Air Mobility Command, Scott AFB, Ill.

-7. July 2004–June 2006, Aide-de-Camp and Assistant Executive Officer to the Commander, U.S. Transportation Command and Commander, Air Mobility Command, Scott AFB, Ill.
+7. July 2004–June 2006, Aide-de-Camp and Assistant Executive Officer to the Commander, U.S. Transportation Command and Commander, AMC, Scott AFB, Ill.

-8. June 2006–December 2007, Congressional Fellow, Staff Member for U.S. Senator Trent Lott, and Deputy National Security Advisor, U.S. Senate Minority Whip, Washington, D.C.
+8. June 2006–December 2007, Congressional Fellow, Staff Member for U.S. Senator Trent Lott, and Deputy National Security Advisor, United States Senate Minority Whip, Washington, D.C.

 10. July 2009–August 2010, Commander, 11th Mission Support Squadron, Bolling AFB, Washington, D.C.

 11. August 2010–June 2011, Student, Industrial College of the Armed Forces, National Defense University, Fort Lesley J. McNair, Washington, D.C.